pillowfication/myimagerepostuff/README.md

 1. Navigate to the repository folder (`cd myimagerepostuff`)
 2. Install necessary dependencies with `npm install`.
 (You only need to do this step once).
 3. Run the compile script with `npm run compileJSON`.

+## Build the website

+1. Install dependencies with `npm install`.
+2. Run setup with `npm run setup`.
+3. Startup the Express server with `npm run server`.
+4. View the app at `localhost:3000`